Francis-Mark-Baguion/StudentManagementSystem/README.md

 # StudentManagementSystem
-A student management system using Spring Boot and also a test in using git and github
+A student management system using Spring Boot.
+And also a test in using git and github.